Bruce Benderson: Career

 Benderson is the literary executor of the deceased novelist, Ursule Molinaro.
 He is mentioned in Frédéric Beigbeder's most recent book, Windows on the World.
 In 2006, he became a publishing associate at Virgin Books USA and later worked developing projects and editing proposals for the literary agent David Vigliano.
 He has taught at the maverick ranch college, Deep Springs, on three separate occasions.
 From 2008 to 2013, he wrote a monthly column, in French, for the magazine, Têtu.
 For his French publisher he completed a book about the future interfacing of biology and technology and the notion of The Singularity, as developed by Ray Kurzweil.
 The book is called Transhumain and was published by Editions Payot & Rivages in late October 2010.

-In 2022, Benderson's long-awaited collection of complete short stories, Urban Gothic, will be published by ITNA Press.
+In 2022, Benderson's long-awaited collection of complete short stories, Urban Gothic, was published by ITNA Press.